Walk 23 – River Ayr Way (Ayr Harbour to Auchincruive) – 5.6 miles

 A77 road bridge – what way do we go?!

-The “right” way to go is to continue along the river path beneath the bridge and use the ramp or stairs to go up the other side.
+The correct way to go is to continue beneath the bridge and use the ramp or stairs to go up the other side.
 Tadaaa… you are safely across the A77.
-But where to go now??

-Almost unbelievably and against all intuition, the continuation of the River Ayr Way is along the narrow A77 pavement.
-It is a very short distance, but not particularly enjoyable especially if any trucks whizz past you!
-A top tip: look out for puddles at the road edge and stay in if there are any – I have had the unfortunate experience of being splashed before 🙁
+Now you just have a short walk along the narrow pavement beside the A77 before you leave the busy traffic behind you for the rest of the day.
+A top tip: look out for puddles at the road edge and stay in if there are any – I have had the unfortunate experience of being splashed here!

 If you are a horse-lover you will enjoy the next section of the walk through Mainholm Smallholdings to Oswald’s Bridge: I lost count how many we passed along the way!
 It’s a lovely peaceful section, though be aware that it does become quite muddy underfoot at times the further along you progress.